react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

   - Sets `headerMode` to `screen` for the stack unless specified
   - Make the screens slide in from the bottom on iOS which is a common iOS pattern.

+#### `detachInactiveScreens`

+Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true` on Android and `false` on iOS.

 #### `headerMode`

 Specifies how the header should be rendered: